International Union of Biological Sciences: Organisation

-The national and the academic members identify promising areas of biological science and bring them to the attention of the Union and in the reverse, promote the programs of the Union in their own country to stimulate research projects.
-The Union reviews the member's suggestions, checks them against the international academic and scientific-political background and develops the programs, if they have sufficient support.
-Approval is given in the General Assembly and the project progresses through international conferences for accreditation and then implementation through national or international funding agencies.
+The national and the academic members bring areas of biological science to the attention of the Union.
+The Union then reviews the members' suggestions.
+Approval is given in the General Assembly and the project progresses through conferences and then implementation through funding agencies.

 Board

 The Executive Committee consists of: the President, the former president, two Vice-Presidents, the Secretary, the Treasurer and other members of the Extended Board.
 The Board meets annually.
 The Secretariat, with its Executive Director coordinates the programs and activities.

 General Assembly

 In the General Assembly, each national member has one vote.
 The scientific members are invited to send one representative each to the talks and make programmatic proposals.
 The General Assembly elects the Executive Board for the proposed projects, selects the scientific programs of the Union, reviews the progress of scientific programs, collaborates with other international organizations and decides on the allocation of funding.
 The General Assembly takes place in parallel to a scientific conference, organized in cooperation with the National Union Committee of the host country.